The Golden Blade

 ⏱️ Runtime & Duration

-The total runtime of The Golden Blade is 81 minutes (1h 21m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Golden Blade (1953) is 81 minutes (1h 21m).
+Directed by Nathan Juran, the film runs for 81 minutes in its complete theatrical version.

 Verdict Summary